Compost heaps in late winter are more easily worked in the dry weather.

 What remains after the work of the bugs is humus, forming a permanent structure of the soil; it makes the earth soft and crumbly.

-This is the rough material removed from the top of the pile revealing the black gold beneath.
+This is the rough material that was left; it had to be removed from the top of the pile to reveal the black gold beneath.
 Several barrow-loads of vermicompost have already been added; it is living material and the worms will spread through the heap.

-Soon we will plant butternut seeds into it in spring after the first rains.
+Soon we will plant butternut seeds in spring after the first rains.

-In particular it naturally contains a chemical called humic acid that facilitates the absorption of water, minerals and other nutrients from the soil, greatly increasing yields without the addition of inorganic fertiliser.
+In particular it naturally contains a chemical called humic acid that facilitates the absorption of water, minerals and other nutrients from the soil; it greatly increases the yields without the addition of inorganic fertiliser.

-In late winter this black gold is covered with layers of organic plant material that you have been adding that has only partially undergone this process known as humification[1].
+In late winter this black gold was covered with layers of organic plant material that you have been adding that has only partially undergone this process known as humification[1].

-Google it; it is interesting.
+Google the term humification; it is interesting.
 Soon we hope the spring rains will arrive and we will be tossing butternut seeds onto the compost heaps; thereafter you cannot touch them for nine months.

 Interestingly, you will find very few earthworms; they have done their business and moved on to fresh material.
 They particularly like old logs incidentally; retain them.